Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Pacific Seacrafts are built in Washington, North Carolina.
 Many of their designs came from designer Bill Crealock, including the salty but comfortable PS 34 and PS 37.
 Other well-known models include the tiny 20-foot Flicka and the 24-foot Dana, both of which have serious offshore cred not given away by their diminutive statures.

 Pacific Seacrafts are hand-built and regularly recognized as some of the best sailboats available.
-Build quality and thoughtfulness in design is second-to-none.
+Build quality and thoughtfulness in design are second-to-none.

 Hallberg-Rassy is a Swedish shipyard that makes very sturdy and capable bluewater cruisers since 1943.
 Over the years, the company has made everything from small 24-footers to the flagship HR 64.
 Their best-known yacht was the smaller HR 35 Rasmus, of which they built 760 hulls.
 The 44 and 50 are their most popular current models.